-To answer that question it really depends on what you’re looking for.
-By this point in the guide, I’m sure you’ve noticed that the activities at Wallowa Lake and surrounding areas are diverse and vast.
+To answer that question, it depends on what you’re looking for.
+By this point in the guide, you’ve noticed that the activities at Wallowa Lake and surrounding areas are diverse and vast.
 There is something for literally everyone, any time of year.

-I think it goes without saying if you’re looking for a place to hike and explore, or just take a perfect vacation, Wallowa Lake is the spot.
+If you’re looking for a place to hike, explore, or take a perfect vacation, Wallowa Lake is the spot.
 Still not convinced this place is heaven on Earth?
 Here are a few more photos to sell you.

 How to get to Wallowa Lake